fenago/machine-learning/lab_guides/lab_4.md

 ## 4.3 How to find a good classifier?
 The perceptron algorithm

-In order to build a good classifier, we’ll follow a very similar approach as we followed with linear regression on Chapter 3.
+In order to build a good classifier, we’ll follow a very similar approach as we followed with linear regression on Lab 3.
 We start with a random classifier, and slowly improve it until we have a good one.
 We’ll also use the error to tell us when it’s okay to stop improving it.
 Here is some pseudocode of how the algorithm looks.
-You’ll find it very similar to the linear regression algorithm in Chapter 3.
+You’ll find it very similar to the linear regression algorithm in Lab 3.

 **Pseudocode for the perceptron algorithm:**